-Most of us want to use our time valuably – whether that be taking some much-needed downtime, learning a new skill, or helping others.
+Most of us want to use our time valuably – whether that’s taking some much-needed downtime, learning a new skill, or helping others.

 1. Explore the art of gardening

-Gardening is a meaningful and fulfilling way to spend your time that not only makes your living space more aesthetically pleasing, but also brings health benefits.
+Gardening is a meaningful, fulfilling way to connect with nature that can not only make your living space more aesthetically pleasing but also bring mental and physical health benefits.

-According to research, 30 minutes of gardening burns approximately the same amount of calories as 30 minutes of activities such as Tai Chi, badminton, and gymnastics.
+According to research, 30 minutes of gardening burns around the same number of calories as 30 minutes of activities like Tai Chi, badminton, or gymnastics.

-Studies also show that gardening can help to reduce stress, symptoms of depression and anxiety, and boost self-esteem.
-Plus, surrounding yourself with greenery is a great way to improve your living space, connect with nature, and boost your mood.
+Studies also show that gardening can help reduce stress, ease symptoms of depression and anxiety, and boost self-esteem.

-If you’d like to get into gardening, check out the gardening section of our website where you’ll find information on everything from superfoods that you can grow from home to monthly gardening guides.
+If you’d like to get into gardening, check out our gardening section, where you’ll find information on everything from superfoods you can grow from home to monthly gardening guides.

 Even if you don’t have a garden, you can still reap the benefits of gardening by growing plants indoors or in a window box.
 Or, you could apply for an allotment.